 Bearing in mind the nature of Saint Paul University as a “catholic, bilingual and ecumenical institution,” the pastoral team will continue to make every effort to pursue the mission of the Risen One with the university community.

 Welcoming: Welcoming is the foundational act of the Church.
-It is there that people discover God’s hospitality, the breath of his love for each one of us and for the whole humanity.
+It is there that people discover God’s hospitality, the breadth of his love for each one of us and for the whole humanity.
 When Eugene of Mazenod addressed his brothers, he asked them to “always welcome each person with inexhaustible charity.”
 Further, he reminded the members of his institute to “specifically cultivate gentle mercy and to strive unfailingly to become gentle.”
 The greatest act of welcoming is manifested through compassion and listening.

 Serving: Serving is a way of selflessness that invites us to surpass ourselves generously, striving to be close to one another.
 One of the fundamental characteristics of Eugene was his apostolic zeal.
-He recognized the needs of others and with other men that shared his values he responded with eagerness.
+He recognized the needs of others, and with other men who shared his values, he responded with eagerness.
 “One who will want to be with us, must strive for his own perfection, be inflamed by the love for our Lord Jesus Christ and his Church and live an ardent zeal for the salvation of souls.”
 Generosity in the service of the most vulnerable stems from the awareness that they are particularly and profoundly loved by God.